Maryland Divorce Steps

 • Property Settlement Agreement

-• If the Plaintiff desires to request a waiver of prepayment of fees, then, he or she must complete the Financial Statement (Dom.
+• If the Plaintiff desires to request a waiver of prepayment of fees then he or she must complete the Financial Statement (Dom.
 Rel.
 30) and Motion for Waiver of Prepayment of Fees (Dom.
 Rel.
 32)

 • In case the motion was denied, the Plaintiff must pay the filing fee.
-If the motion was approved, then, the Plaintiff must file the granted motion along with other forms
+If the motion was approved, the Plaintiff must file the granted motion along with other forms

 • The next divorce step is of service.
 If the Plaintiff fails to perform proper service, the court might dismiss the case